Anytech/silverstripe-pwa/README.md

 $ openssl ec -in private_key.pem -outform DER|tail -c +8|head -c 32|base64|tr -d '=' |tr '/+' '_-' >> private_key.txt
 ```

+- Add the extension to the pages on which you want to enable push-notifications in the *config.yml* inside the ***/vendor/mdiederen/silverstripe-pwa/_config*** directory.

 ## License

 See [License](LICENSE)